 16. Warn grandparents in advance that you’re having a house full of kids.

 17. Take it easy and enjoy.
 You’ll be planning another party in just 364 short days!

 18. Remember, kids just want to spend time together.
 It really doesn’t matter to them how much the party costs or how much time you spent planning it.

 19. Have a back-up plan, in case some of the parents are late in picking up their child.
-It would be great to have a DVD to pop in or some other easy activity to keep the kids busy.
+It would be great to stream Netflix or Amazon Prime, pop in a DVD, or offer some other easy activity to keep the kids busy.